Landels-Hill Big Creek Reserve

 The 3848 acre Landels-Hill Big Creek Reserve located in the southern region of Big Sur, California is owned by the University of California Natural Reserve System.
 It is located off State Route 1 in 50 mi south of Monterey and adjacent to the Big Creek State Marine Reserve and Big Creek State Marine Conservation Area.
-It is open to the general public one day a year.
+It is open only for approved research or educational purposes.

 Mission statement

 “The guiding principle of the Landels-Hill Big Creek Reserve is to contribute to the understanding of ecological processes as they occur in intact, protected natural systems through on-site research and education, and to provide a benchmark for interpreting long-term environmental change.”

 History

 The Big Creek Ranch was originally owned by a small cooperative of families.
 The original owners donated a section of the land in order to ensure conservation of this unique ecological habitat.
 The land was transferred to the University of California where it would become part of the University of California Natural Reserve System.
 In 1978 the reserve's name was formally changed to Landels-Hill Big Creek Reserve and a faculty member from the University of California Santa Cruz (UCSC) was given the position of managing the day-to-day affairs.
 A committee of UCSC faculty, a representative each from The Nature Conservancy, Save the Redwoods League, and the former owners was formed to advise on decisions related to the use of the land.
 It was designated part of the California Coast Ranges International Biosphere Reserve in 1983.
-Today the Landels-Hill Big Creek Reserve is used by students, teachers and researchers.
-The reserve is set aside as an undisturbed sanctuary for education and research.